rickhull/hello-nix/README.md

 ```

 lorri will start building in the background.
-`lorri shell` will bring this activity to the foreground.
+`lorri shell` will bring this activity to the foreground if you want to see it.
 It will take a few minutes before your new environment is ready.

 ```